devhelpr/code-flow-canvas/libs/visual-programming-system/src/classes/plan.md

   - When a RectNode is moved, the connections are updated

 - Connections can be moved by dragging the start or end thumb
-- Connections can be moved by dragging the line itself when the start and end thumb are not connected to a RectNode
+- Connections can be moved by dragging the line itself, and when the start and/or end thumb are connected to a RectNode: the rectnode's are also moved

 - When a RectNode is selected, it can also be moved by the keyboard cursor keys

+- When a RectNode is selected, special drag handlers are shown which can be used to drag the downstream and upstream connections and nodes.

 ## Hit testing